Moogsoft Introduces Probable Root Cause [Alpha]

-When an operator identifies the root-cause(s) of a Situation, they can now label Alerts within Situations as Causal and Non-Causal with a single click.
+When an operator identifies the root-cause(s) of a Situation, they’ll be able to label Alerts within Situations as Causal and Non-Causal with a single click.

 User-Defined Root Cause

-Incident.MOOG learns each time this is done.
-When new Situations are generated, Incident.MOOG assigns an Alert or Alerts as having a ‘Root Cause Estimate.’
-The Root Cause Estimate can range from 0-100% and represents a very accurate estimate of causality, which only gets better as the sample size increases.
-Each ‘bar’ for the alerts represents a 10% probability that the Alert is the Root Cause for the Situation being viewed.
+PRC will enable Moogsoft to learns each time this is done.
+When new Situations are generated, Incident.MOOG will assign an Alert or Alerts as having a ‘Root Cause Estimate.’
+The Root Cause Estimate can range from 0-100%, and will represent a very accurate estimate of causality, which will only get better as the sample size increases.
+Each ‘bar’ for the Alerts represents a 10% probability that the Alert is the Root Cause for the Situation being viewed.